How To Choose A Guitar Style And Size That’s Right For You

 You want a booming, bassy acoustic guitar without playing a bass.
 You prefer profound projection of sound, with a large-sized guitar with a distinction between the bass and treble notes.
 You’re a larger-framed person who needs more guitar, or part of a group that needs a balance of sounds, including deep bass.
 You want more bass distinction than a dreadnought in your playing.

 Body size can also be voiced by using different types of wood and bracing, so these are some general sizes and responses of the various body types.

 If you have a general idea of your personal preferences and how you’d like your guitar to perform for you, it’s now time to test out some guitars.
 Try out a few different sizes and shapes and find one that not only will suit your needs but also is comfortable to play and feels good in your hands.
+Looking at pictures and reading descriptions will only get you so far.
+You need to hold your guitar in your hands, strum it, tune it, and listen to how it sounds up close and in real life.
 You’ll know when you’ve found the right one!